linked-db/linked-ql/README.md

   FROM public.users
   JOIN public.orders ON users.id = orders.user_id
   JOIN pg1.products ON orders.product_id = products.id
-`;
+`);
 ```

 > [!TIP]
-> LinkedQL automatically routes parts of your query to their respective origins and streams results back as one unified dataset.
+> LinkedQL automatically routes the relevant parts of your query to their respective origins and streams results back into the working dataset.

 > [!NOTE]
-> Federation is lazy — data is pulled or streamed on demand, not bulk-copied — ideal for hybrid setups where part of your data lives remotely.
+> Federation is lazy — data is streamed on demand, not bulk-copied — ideal for hybrid setups where part of your data lives remotely.

 ## ` 2 |` Realtime SQL